munin-monitoring/contrib/plugins/apache/apache_byprojects/README.md

 ## Installation
 The setup is pretty straight forward.
 First you need to configure the plugin:

-Define the file which will be used by logtail to identify it's position in the log and the path to logtail:
+Define the path to logtail:

-      $statepath = '/usr/local/var/munin/plugin-state'; # directory where logtail will save the state
       $logtail = '/usr/local/bin/logtail';

 Multiple logs can be used for the same project/vhost and a regular expression (regex) can be used as a filter: